willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-privacy.md

 ### Deleting the history of user interactions with Microsoft 365 Copilot

 Your users can delete their Copilot interaction history, which includes their prompts and the responses Copilot returns, by going to the [My Account portal](https://myaccount.microsoft.com/).
-For more information, see [Delete your Microsoft 365 Copilot interaction history](https://support.microsoft.com/office/76de8afa-5eaf-43b0-bda8-0076d6e0390f).
+For more information, see [Delete your Microsoft 365 Copilot activity history](https://support.microsoft.com/office/76de8afa-5eaf-43b0-bda8-0076d6e0390f).

 ## Microsoft 365 Copilot and the EU Data Boundary